brianom95/brianom95.github.io/_posts/2022-11-22-backpacking-nz.md

 #### West Coast Region

 Some of New Zealand's most beautiful areas are wedged between the Southern Alps and this rugged western coastline.
-Marion & I drove it all, crossing the mountains at Lewis Pass with a rainy walk of the Lewis Tops Track, followed by nicer coastal weather on the Truman Track and Pancake Rocks of Punakaiki.
-After a night on the shipwreck shores of Greymouth (and a particularly eclectic hostel), we headed south to Hokitika Gorge which I loved.
-Then walked around Lake Kaniere, over the West Coast Treetop Walk and enjoyed free popcorn and soup at our hostel in Franz Josef.
+I drove it all, crossing the mountains at Lewis Pass with a rainy walk of the Lewis Tops Track, followed by nicer coastal weather on the Truman Track and Pancake Rocks of Punakaiki.
+After a night on the shipwreck shores of Greymouth (and a particularly eclectic hostel), headed south to Hokitika Gorge which I loved.
+Then walked around Lake Kaniere, over the West Coast Treetop Walk and enjoyed free popcorn and soup at the hostel in Franz Josef.

 Franz Josef Glacier has receded a lot, but the short walks around it like Sentinel Rock & Peter's Pool were beautiful.
-Fox Glacier was similar, and this brought us to the highlight for me; crossing back over the Alps at Haast Pass.
-We walked to huge waterfalls at Fantail Falls, Thunder Creek Falls & Roaring Billy Falls.
+Fox Glacier was similar, and this brought us to the highlight; crossing back over the Alps at Haast Pass.
+I walked to huge waterfalls at Fantail Falls, Thunder Creek Falls & Roaring Billy Falls.
 Then a gorge walk to the aptly named Blue Pool which is probably the most inviting swim spot I've ever seen.
 The walks are lined with huge trees which continue to amaze me, and the views from the road are like postcards.

 <p align="center" width="100%">
     <img width="400" src="/images/nz35.webp">